-- 1. Approval or denial of the application is a discretionary action by the Commission.
+- Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant may be required to remove the boat dock, gangway, and pilings, and restore the premises to their original condition.
-The lessee also has no right to a new lease or to renewal of any previous lease. - 2.
-This action is consistent with the "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
+If the Commission denies the application, the Applicant, as owner of improvements on State Land, may be required to remove the boat dock, four pilings, a ramp and landing and restore the premises to their original condition, after the expiration of the previous lease.
+The lessee has no right to a new lease or to renewal of any previous lease. - 2.
+This action is consistent with the "Meeting Evolving Public Trust Needs" and "Leading Climate Activism" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
 Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).